Meet The Team

 Chair

-Shona Littlejohn currently works for The Open University in Scotland where she is the mental health lead.
+Shona Littlejohn has recently retired from The Open University in Scotland where she was Depute Director Student Experience and Widening Access and acted as mental health lead.
 Prior to that she was Vice-Principal at Robert Gordon University where her portfolio covered student experience, including the wellbeing and counselling service.
 Read more

-Shona has also worked as a volunteer and latterly volunteer and client co-ordinator for a social enterprise working with those experiencing long-term and enduring learning disabilities and mental health issues; and is a former board member of North East Scotland College.
+Shona has also worked as a volunteer and latterly volunteer and client co-ordinator for a social enterprise working with those experiencing long-term and enduring learning disabilities and mental health issues; and is a former board member of Banff and Buchan College and also North East Scotland College.
 Shona lives in Edinburgh and loves walking – city streets, hills and country paths and beaches.
-Her interest in mental health is both professional and personal.
+Her interest in mental health comes from both her professional and lived experience.

 Ross McAdam